Aakash02A/Cryptography-Algorithm/README.md

 ✅ Add digital signature verification
 ✅ Use Salted Hashing for password security
-✅ Store hash-key mapping securely in a DB (e.g., SQLite)
+✅ Store hash-key mapping securely in a DB (e.g., SQLite) ✅ Expand Enky with multiple rounds and key-based shuffling

 ---